TarekElt/3d-shape-completion/README.md

 The current implementation uses synthetic primitives to develop and evaluate the reconstruction pipeline in a controlled setting before expanding to real mobile-phone scans.

-The long-term goal of this project is to improve incomplete or noisy mobile phone-based 3D scans by reconstructing missing geometry automatically.
-Since consumer-grade scans often suffer from occlusion, missing surfaces, and low-quality geometry, this project investigates whether a lightweight neural reconstruction pipeline can learn to infer missing 3D structure from partial observations.

-The current implementation focuses on synthetic primitive-based data in order to build and validate the reconstruction pipeline in a controlled environment before scaling toward more complex geometry and real-world scan data.

 ---

 ## Current Features